 - Hardiness: fully hardy

 A graceful, fountainous grass that takes its name from the horizontal cream bands on the leaves.
-Striking, silky, finger-like flowers bloom in late summer, and stay for months, giving this plant dramatic winter presence.
-Use as a specimen, or in small groups at the back of a perennial border.
+It is for this wonderful foliage that this striking grass is grown, but it may also produce silky, finger-like flowerspikes in late summer.
+If these do appear, they are usually retained for several months, so give this plant a dramatic winter presence.
+Use it as a specimen, or as a backdrop to late flowering border perennials.

 - Garden care: